nzxl101/homedash-rs/README.md

 - It's not possible to toggle apps on/off in the UI yet, so even if an app is not enabled in the config, it will still display the card in the dashboard.
 - Data cards can not be moved or resized.
 - Grid layout is hardcoded and can not be changed.
-- **If you'd like to tackle any of these limitations, feel free to open an issue or a PR!**
+- **If you'd like to tackle any of these limitations, feel free to open a PR!**

 # Screenshots